Passenger information system: Real-time arrival prediction systems

 Current operational information on service running is collected from automatic vehicle location (AVL) systems and from control systems, including incident capture systems.
 The information can be compared algorithmically with the published service timetable to generate a prediction of how services will run in the next few minutes to hours.
 That may be informed by additional information.
 For instance, bus services are affected by congestion on the road network, and all services may be affected by adverse weather conditions.

 Economic rationale

 The capital and revenue costs for traveller information systems can be calculated with reasonable accuracy.
 However, the derivation of tangible financial benefits is far more difficult to establish and as so there is very little research.
 That directs the business model for information systems towards the "softer" merits such as traveller confidence.
-It is worth noting that there must be an actual value, as individuals are willing to pay for systems that give them access to real-time data relating to their journey.
+There must be an actual value, as individuals are willing to pay for systems that give them access to real-time data relating to their journey.
 The difficulty is establishing what that is for each individual person and perhaps each individual piece of roadside hardware.
 Even less is known about the long-term effects of access to these types of services.
 The only long-term study is from 2012.